 So, how and when should you use these pages?

-Let’s take a look at a few common campaign goals you can achieve with a great landing page.
+Let’s take a look at a few common campaign goals you can achieve, along with social media landing page examples to help you get started.
 (And if you need any help focusing on a goal, our free SMART Goals guide can help.)

 Your Instagram page can tell customers a lot about your brand.
 After all, a picture is worth a thousand words.
 But what if you want customers to read your new blog posts or get the latest news from your brand?

 Rather than adding a link to your homepage in your Instagram bio, link to a carefully curated landing page instead.
-For example, Smartwool has a Linktree landing page with links to company news, branded Spotify playlists, new products, and YouTube videos.
+For example, Smartwool has a landing page with links to company news, a store locator, new products, and partnerships.

-Social media offers a great platform for window shopping.
+Social media channels like Instagram offer a great platform for window shopping.
 But what if you want customers to be able to purchase instantly—without having to leave your social feeds and search your site?

 Coupons and discounts

 Using paid or organic posts, you can easily link to landing pages on your e-commerce site.
-There, you can request contact information from interested customers.
-For example, Soko Glam’s landing page offers a 10% discount code in exchange for a new customer subscription.
+There, you can request contact information from interested customers before sharing a promo code.

 Product trials and demos